ijgnd/anki___note-organizer/README.md

-## ijgnd's fork of Arthur's Fork of Glutanimate's Note Organizer Add-on for Anki
+## Ijgnd's Fork of Arthur's Fork of Glutanimate's Note Organizer Add-on for Anki

+This add-on is not well tested.
+It's alpha quality software.
+Only use it if you have backups and know how to restore them.
+Only use if after testing it on a disposable collection.
+This add-on makes far-reaching changes to your database.
+If there's a bug all your notes might be damaged.

+USE THIS AT YOUR OWN RISK!!

+Feedback and bug reports that describe how to produce the problem are very welcome.
+My goal is to get the code tested and working well so that I can send a pull request that glutanimate can merge and release.

+### (mostly the) Original description

 Extends Anki's card browser with an easy-to-use dialog that provides the user with a multitude of different ways to organize and restructure their note collection.
 Actions supported by the add-on include changing the note order, inserting new notes at specific positions, and the ability to duplicate notes alongside their scheduling.